 MS. STRAUSS: Okay.
 So 5,000 is a relatively low download rate.
-And I understand that the ask is to download an app on a personal cell phone that's not reimbursed by the district; right?
-So now we're cutting into personal property and that's not appropriate.
-I get that.
+And I understand that the ask it was like up to a maximum of \$30 a month, might be something.
+This way it leverages that avenue as opposed to something else.
+So that's number one.